minzsiure/Foodie/README.md

 **Required Must-have Stories**

 Post:
-* User can post a new post to their feed
 * User can create a new account
 * User can login
 * User can search for other users
 * User can like a post
-* User can bookmark a post
 * User can view a feed of photos

 Map:
 * User can see nearby restraurants in a map and mark down restaurants in one folder based on area or other self-defined category
-* User can see posts nearby or choose a region
+* User can see restraunts nearby or choose a region

 **Optional Nice-to-have Stories**

-Post:
-* User can add a comment to a photo
 * User can tap a photo to view a more detailed photo screen with comments
-* User can see trending posts
-* User can search for posts by a hashtag or the name of the restraunt
-* User can see notifications when their photo is liked or they are followed
-* User can see their profile page with their posts
+* User can see their profile page with their bookmarks
-* User can follow/unfollow another user
-    * User can see a list of their followers
-    * User can see a list of their following
-* User can view other user’s profiles and see their post feed
+* User can view other user’s profiles and see their bookmarks

-Map:
-* User can initiate a meal-together with strangers/followers/friends.
-They can invite specific people or leave it as a post to have other people joining.

 ### 2. Screen Archetypes